freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 580.1

 Hmm.
 That's not what I was hoping for.
-Use the terminal to view the manual of the `echo` commmand to see if you can find anything to help.
+Use the terminal to view the **man**ual of the `echo` commmand to see if you can find anything to help.

 #### HINTS